sorbet/sorbet/website/docs/flow-sensitive.md

 value will allow Sorbet to update its knowledge about the type of `x` both when the `==` comparison is true and when it is false.

-This technique can be useful to distinguish between cases when a possibly-`nil`, optional argument was explicitly passed at the call site and set to `nil`, or when a value was omitted at the call site and the default value of `Unset.instance` was used.
+As seen shown in the example above, this technique can be useful to distinguish between cases when a possibly-`nil`, optional argument was explicitly passed at the call site and set to `nil`, or when a value was omitted at the call site and the default value of `Unset.instance` was used.

 Note that using `final!` is required, as without it, the `==` comparison could return `true` in the presence of subclasses of `Singleton` classes.